-Women may choose to receive Women's Preventive Health Care Services from a Primary Care Provider or a Women's Health Care Provider without a referral.
+Women may choose to receive Women's Preventive Health Care Services from a Primary Care Provider or an In-Network Women's Health Care Provider.
 Women's Health Care Providers include physicians specializing in obstetrics, some Primary Care Providers and naturopaths (if they are licensed to provide the Services), physician assistants and nurse practitioners specializing in women's health care, certified nurse midwives and licensed direct entry midwives.